Link Search Menu Expand Document

 BITES jobs need to connect to Stardog to index documents.
 Two authentication options are supported.

-Option 1: Stardog Username and Password
+Option 1: Stardog JWT Token

 Prerequisites: